243135-tech/BCI_development/README.md

 A)Accuracy overall on all the evaluation data: 79%

 B)Accuracy overall on all the evaluation data: 85%

-C)Accuracy overall on all the evaluation data: 52%

 4. Exponential Accumulation Framework for Decision Making To enhance the robustness and reliability of EEG-based motor imagery classification, we implement an Exponential Accumulation Framework for decision-making.
 This framework helps to smooth fluctuations in classification outputs, preventing erratic false positives and ensuring stable decision boundaries.